Eugene P. Jarvis College of Computing and Digital Media

 Online Learning

-Many courses are available for review and playback via the CDM Course Online playback system (COL).
+Many courses at DePaul are offered online.
+CDM online courses are available for review and playback via the CDM Course Online playback system (COL).
 If a course is COL-enabled, any student registered in the course has access to the course playback.
 Students are strongly encouraged to utilize the COL resource wherever available.
-Some undergraduate courses are offered online.
-CDM is pleased to offer an online degree completion plan for undergraduate transfer students in BS in Information Technology and BS in Computer Science.
+Additionally, CDM offers two BS programs that may be completed online.
+With the exception of the media engineering concentration, the BS in Information Technology may be completed fully online.
+The BS in Computer Science can be completed online by transfer students (see a sample schedule).

 Graduate Academics